jensdietrich/Log4J-RCE-Proof-Of-Concept/README.md

 The fork makes the following changes:

-1. the vulnerable class returned by the lookup creates a file `foo` when it is loaded (using `touch`, linux only)
+1. the vulnerable class returned by the lookup creates a file `foo` when it is loaded (using `touch`, i.e. unix only)
 2. a pom has been added to build a standalone executable jar
 3. gradle scripts and settings have been removed